Scheduling Electricity Production Units to Mitigate Severe Weather Impact: An Efficient Computational Implementation: Numerical experiments

 \section{Numerical experiments}

-In this section, we numerically validate the proposed solution approach using both the IEEE 24-bus system, and the Central Illinois 200-bus test system \citep{birchfield2016grid}.
-All data can be found in \citep{flores2022scheduling}, Appendix E. To guarantee reactive power feasibility under hurricane conditions, we set ``reactive power generators'' for nodes without any generator, which can either consume or produce reactive power as needed.
-Furthermore, we consider a number of time period $T=24$, i.e. the hours of a day.
+{ \textbf{Data} In this section, we numerically validate the proposed solution approach using both the IEEE 24-bus system, and the Central Illinois 200-bus test system \citep{birchfield2016grid}.
+All data can be found in \citep{flores2022scheduling}, Appendix E. We note that we corrected a mistake in the data of IEEE 24-bus system regarding that susceptance of line $(6, 10)$, and made it as line $(7, 8)$.
+To guarantee reactive power feasibility under hurricane conditions, we set ``reactive power generators'' for nodes without any generator, which can either consume or produce reactive power as needed.

-We conduct all experiments on an AMD Ryzen Windows64 machine including an R5-5600G 3.90GHz CPU with 6 physical cores, 12 logical processors, and 16 GB RAM.
-We use two commercial solvers: Gurobi version 12.0.1 \citep{gurobi} and Mosek 11.0.9 \citep{mosek} with their default setting.
+\textbf{Hardware \& Software} We conduct all experiments on an AMD Ryzen Windows64 machine including an R5-5600G 3.90GHz CPU with 6 physical cores, 12 logical processors, and 16 GB RAM.
 We build models and solve them with JuMP v1.25.0 \citep{Lubin2023} in Julia v1.11.5 \citep{Julia-2017}.
+We use two commercial solvers: Gurobi 12.0.1 \citep{gurobi} and Mosek 11.0.9 \citep{mosek} with their default setting.
+We solve all continuous second-order cone programs with Mosek for a better numerical robustness and solve all mixed-integer programs with Gurobi for a faster solution.
+We also use an open-source solver IPOPT 3.14.17 \citep{wachter2006implementation} to locally solve nonconvex programs.

+\textbf{Parameters} We consider a number of time period $T=24$, i.e. the hours of a day.
+For the value of $M$ in Equation~(\ref{eq:bigM}), we first solve the original UC~(\ref{eq:acncuc}) without line off to get commitments, and then solve the dual problem~(\ref{eq:soc_dual}) to get dual solutions $\sigma^*$.
+Set $M = 100\times \max\{\sigma^*\}$.
+The convergence tolerance is set as $\epsilon := 10^{-4}$ .}